 Growing these Anthuriums will make a lovely addition to your garden and certainly add a more tropical vibe!

 When it comes to origins and history, how these exotic florals got their name is quite interesting.
-The genus Anthurium takes after the Greek words Anthos meaning flower and Oura meaning tail – the name literally meaning a flower with long stalks and heart-shaped leaves.
+The genus name Anthurium takes after the two Greek words Anthos meaning flower and Oura which means tail.

-The Anthuriums can also be known by many distinct names.
-These include the Tail flower, Flamingo flower, the Heart of Hawaii, and the Laceleaf – all of which are referring to how the flower resembles.
+The anthuriums can also be known by many distinct names.
+These include the Tail flower, Flamingo flower, the Heart of Hawaii, the Laceleaf, Little Boy flower, Painted tongue, or Painter’s palette – all of which are referring to how the flower resembles.
 If you use your imagination this flower does resemble a tail because of its spathe or flamingo given its long stalk!

-Some of the amazing species that go along with these quirky names include the Flamingo flower (A. andraeanum), the Pigtail plant (A. scherzerianum), Bird’s Nest Anthurium (A. bookeri), the Crystal Anthurium (A. crystallinum), and the Dwarf Purple Anthurium (A. sp).
+Some of the amazing species of anthuriums are known as the Flamingo flower (Anthurium andraeanum), the Pigtail plant (Anthurium scherzerianum), Bird’s Nest anthurium (Anthurium bookeri), the Crystal anthurium (Anthurium crystallinum), Lace lead (Anthurium magnificum), and the Dwarf Purple anthurium (Anthurium sp).

 Anthurium Symbolism

-Flamingo flowers take their symbolism after many interesting ideas.
-It is a floral symbol of sincerity and purity because of how delicate and elegant the flowers are in full bloom.
+Anthurium plants take their flower symbolism after many interesting ideas.
+The flowers symbolize sincerity and purity because of how delicate and elegant the flowers are in full bloom.

 These flowers are also called the Heart of Hawaii for such a beautiful reason.

 Hawaiian traditions regard flowers in a very historic cultural way.
-Like how the Hibiscus, Plumeria, and Birds of Paradise symbolize welcome or hello, the Anthuriums symbolize something similar.
+Like how the hibiscus, plumeria, and birds of paradise symbolize welcome or hello – the symbolism of anthurium is something similar.

-It stands for a lifelong friendship and healthy romantic or family relationships!
+An anthurium flower symbolize a lifelong friendship and healthy romantic or family relationships and is known to bring luck!

 Anthuriums have a strong sense of expressing emotions and inner feelings.
+It is said to attract good luck and bring life to romantic relationships.
 In the Victorian language of flowers, it conveys the meaning of deep adoration, especially of love and romance.

-Anthuriums with a white spathe have an interesting meaning.
-It speaks of hospitality and kindness in the language of flowers.
+These white flowers, aside from meaning innocence and purity, also speak of hospitality and kindness in the language of flowers.

 What does a Red Anthurium Blossom Symbolize?

-Red Flaming flowers have a symbolic meaning related to emotions and feelings.
-It stands for one’s intense attraction of love, friendship, or whatever kind of relationship!
+Red anthuriums symbolize love and the strong emotions and feelings that come with it.
+Its deep and bright red color stands for one’s intense attraction of love, friendship, or whatever kind of relationship!
 Additionally, this red blossom can also symbolize being impressionable.

 What does a Pink Anthurium Floret Indicate?